-Bradbury 101, an exhibit of The Anne Farr Hardin Collection of Ray Bradbury Books, Fanzines, Pulps, Magazines, Correspondence, Photographs, Memorabilia and Ephemera, is now open to the public at the University of South Carolina’s Ernest F. Hollings Special Collections Library.
+Bradbury 101, an exhibit from The Anne Farr Hardin Collection of Ray Bradbury Books, Fanzines, Pulps, Magazines, Correspondence, Photographs, Memorabilia and Ephemera, is now open to the public at the University of South Carolina’s Ernest F. Hollings Special Collections Library.

 Bradbury (August 22, 1920 – June 5, 2012) was an American author who wrote in a variety of genres and worked across several media.
 Best known for his fantasy, science fiction, horror and mystery stories, including Fahrenheit 451, The Martian Chronicles and The Illustrated Man, many of his works were adapted for television, movies and comic books.